input-output-hk/sc-dev-platform/doc/kubevela-definitions/cardano/node-connector.md

 The Cardano Node Connector in Kubvela acts as a bridge between your application and the Cardano node through specific application characteristics and settings

 The ***required*** parameter for implementing this trait is:
- - `network`: Defines the network choice for the Cardano Node, with a default setting as "preview".
-<br>The other options available are "preprod" and "mainnet".
+ - `network`: Defines the network choice for the Cardano Node.
+The available options are "preview", "preprod" and "mainnet".

 This configuration effectively attaches specific volumes to each container that is part of your application.
 Also, a `socat` container bridges your application and the Cardano Node by utilizing TCP Socket over a UNIX Socket.